Lencerf/linux/Documentation/admin-guide/mm/kho.rst

 regions, which could contain serialized system states, across kexec.

-This document expects that you are familiar with the base KHO :ref:`concepts <concepts>`.
+This document expects that you are familiar with the base KHO :ref:`concepts <kho-concepts>`.
 If you have not read them yet, please do so now.

 Prerequisites
 =============

-KHO is available when the ``CONFIG_KEXEC_HANDOVER`` config option is set to y at compile time.
+KHO is available when the kernel is compiled with ``CONFIG_KEXEC_HANDOVER`` set to y.
 Every KHO producer may have its own config option that you need to enable if you would like to preserve their respective state across kexec.